bryanrandell/DaVinci-Resolve-LUT-Explorer/README.md

 ## Description
 Another way to preview LUTs on your footage.\
-With icon corresponding to the timeline active clip
+With icon corresponding to the timeline active clip thumbnail.

 ## Needs Davinci Resolve 17